JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 Send the following REST API requests to set up VCS authentication settings.

 * Send the PUT request with the "TEAMCITY_SSH_KEY" body to `/properties/authMethod`.
-This request switches the "Authentication method" to "Upload Key".
+This request switches the "Authentication method" to "Uploaded Key".

    ```Plain Text
    PUT <server_URL>/app/rest/vcs-roots/<locator>/properties/authMethod